asynkron/protoactor-website/hugo/content/docs/coordinated-persistence.md

 The benefit here is that you can now collect all those state changes together, and write them using a batch operation to the data store. e.g. using MongoDB or Redis.

+The main benefit here is that you can have exactly one write, coordinated with underlaying messaging infrastructure. e.g. writing a single batch of changes before committing offsets to say Kafka.